kiedtl/lbase/README.md

 - certain flags will not be supported (e.g. `cat -v`).
 - no attempt is currently being made at being POSIX-compliant.
 The goal is to get these tools working properly first.
+- UTF8 support is primitive at best.
+This will be fixed later.

 If you want to change my mind, open an issue and I'll consider it.